tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 sudo apt install ruby-full build-essential zlib1g-dev
 ```

-Wait for few seconds for apt to install Ruby with all its essential libraries.
+Wait a few seconds for apt to install Ruby with all its essential libraries.

-**2- After you get the prompt again, edit bashrc with `nano ~/.bashrc`, then move the courser to the bottom of the file, then add the following lines:**
+**2- After you get the prompt again, edit bashrc with `nano ~/.bashrc`, then add the following couple lines at the bottom of the file:**

 ```shell
 export GEM_HOME="$HOME/gems"